JSdotNet/Template/README.md

 # Introduction
 When I started at my current possition it was mentioned that components are build according to Domain Driven Design.
-While I have worked parts of DDD, like the repository pattern before, I never really worked with DDD as a whole.
+While I have worked with pattern and practices that are also part of DDD, I never really worked with DDD as a whole.

 This project is a playground to learn more about DDD and how to implement it in a .NET project.
 Here I try to find my ideal project setup, including my preferred way of handling cross cutting concerns like logging, validation, etc.

-How can I find the right balance between dogmative DDD and pragmatic DDD?
+How can I find the right balance between a dogmative or more pragmatic approach to DDD? (there seem to many contradicting opinions on this topic)